-- 4 Click Defragment Now. - 5 If Disk Defragmenter does not start automatically, click Defragment or Start.
+- 4 Click Defragment Now. - 5 If Disk Defragmenter does not start automatically, click Defragment.
 Disk Defragmenter shows its progress on the notebook display.
-When finished, Disk Defragmenter asks if you want to quit the program.

-6 Click Close or Yes, then click the X in the top-right corner to close the Disk Defragmenter window.
+When finished, Disk Defragmenter asks if you want to quit the program. - 6 Click Close, then click the X in the top-right corner to close the Disk Defragmenter window.

-For more information about defragmenting the hard drive in Windows XP, click Start, then click Help and Support.
+For more information about defragmenting the hard drive, click Start, then click Help and Support.